 Promote the “consultation” itself, rather than the product

-Whilst references to POMs and POM treatments are prohibited, a reference to a consultation on the type of treatment being offered is likely to be acceptable provided that reference is representative of the licence for that POM.
-For example, the claim “a consultation for weight lossis likely to be considered acceptable in ads, provided the POM itself is not referred to (directly or indirectly such as through images of an injection or the use of the colloquial name of the POM).
-Care would also need to be avoided in suggesting treatment is for individuals who are not normally overweight unless it conforms with the licence that accompanies the product.
+References to POMs and POM treatments are prohibited, but a reference to a “consultation” on the type of treatment being offered could be acceptable if that reference is representative of the licence for that POM.
+For example, the claim “a consultation for weight loss” might be considered acceptable in ads, provided the POM itself is not referred to (directly or indirectly such as through images of an injection or the use of the colloquial name of the POM, see above).
+However, referring to a consultation doesn’t mean an ad won't breach the Code.
+The ASA has ruled that, where a POM would be the likely outcome of an online consultation, an ad that referred to a consultation promoted POMs and breached the Code.
+The ad linked to a page that featured an image of a medical injection pen with the word Mounjaro on it and claimed “Mounjaro Weight Loss Injections” and “Lose up to 25% of your body weight […] Weekly injection that supresses appetite and reduces cravings (Chequp Health Ltd, 9 July 2025)

 Don’t claim customers can achieve a specific rate of weight loss